Raymanyemao/Ti-DL/README.md

 - allowStreaming check for single tracks (still need to do for albums).
 - New command line arg option: comment.
 - Less strict filename & dir name replace regex.
 Brackets and commas were being replaced before.
 - Windows' max path limit handled.
 I couldn't do much about this.
-Tidal-DL won't crash anymore if it runs into this.
+Ti-DL won't crash anymore if it runs into this.
 The track's filename will be left as it was before the renaming attempt.
 Tags won't be affected.
 - Unneeded cover.jpg wasn't being deleted before termination.
 This would only happen when used via command line.
 ### 13th Mar 19 - Release 1d ###
 - Fixed filename / dir name replace regex.
 Only the characters the OS doesn't support in filenames will be replaced now.